solliancenet/tech-immersion-data-ai/day2-exp2/README.md

 12. Select **Submit**.

-13. Next, navigate to your **Azure Search Service** in the Azure portal by selecting it from the list of resources in the **tech-immersion** resource group.
+13. Next, navigate to the **techimmersionXXXXX** Azure Search Service (where XXXXX is the unique identifier assigned to you for this workshop) in the Azure portal by selecting it from the list of resources in the **tech-immersion** resource group.

     ![The tech-immersion Search Service is highlighted in the tech-immersion resource group.](media/tech-immersion-resource-group-search-service.png "Resource group")